Types of University Offers Explained

 Students with outstanding applications who exceed the entry requirements.

-Commitment: By accepting, you confirm that this university is your first choice.
-You won’t be able to keep any other offers.
+By accepting, you confirm this university is your first choice.

 What Does an Unsuccessful Application Mean?